anafarida1/ExcelAutomationReport/README.md

-Building an Automated Python ETL Workflow for Excel-Based Sales Reporting with Pandas and OpenPyXL
+Python ETL Automation Workflow for Excel-Based Sales Reporting with Pandas and OpenPyXL